sandeepmutkule/Python-Bassic-Assignments/README.md

-# Python-assignment1
+# Python-assignments
-Answers for python assignment 1
+Answers for python assignments